koajs/file-server/README.md

 Does not support:

-- Dynamic files - assumes static files never change
+- Dynamic files - assumes static files never change.
+  You will have to delete files from the cache yourself if files change.
 - Directory listing
 - Path decoding